davep/git2gantt/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d DESCRIPTION, --description DESCRIPTION
+  -h, --help            show this help message and exit -a AUTHOR, --author AUTHOR
+                        Limit to commits by the given author.
+  -d DESCRIPTION, --description DESCRIPTION
                         Description to give each session.
   -t TITLE, --title TITLE